bobshafer/PITkit/Math.md

 * **Kernel Field K(ξ, τ)**: A field representing the intrinsic, formal structure of the universe—its laws, roles, and relational constraints (the "metaphysical" aspect).

 ### 1.2 The Primordial Process and the Substrate of Becoming (πᵢ)
 The $K$ and $Φ$ fields are emergent from a substrate of **Planck-level oscillators (πᵢ)** (cf. Spencer-Brown's *Laws of Form*).
 These are not particles, but primitive oscillatory degrees of freedom at the Planck scale.
-Their random interactions (distinctions) can form self-reinforcing feedback loops, which are the first "habits" or seeds of coherence.
+As such, `πᵢ` have no spacetime localization; spacetime itself is emergent from their coherent interactions.
+Their random distinctions can form self-reinforcing feedback loops, which are the first "habits" or seeds of coherence.
 The principle that coherent patterns persist while incoherent ones dissolve is the engine of reality.
 The substrate has a specific geometric relationship to emergent structures, described by the **Planck cell/sphere duality**, where every emergent sphere of interaction is anchored to a single Planck cell.

 ---
 ## 2.0 Core Dynamics & Actualization